unbam/Leaflet.SlideMenu/README.md

 ## Methods

 `setContents(<String>innerHTML):` Set the innerHTML in the menu.
-Please use here if you do not set the content to the argument of the slideMenu.
+Please use here if you do not set the innerHTML to the argument of the slide menu.

 ## Demo